thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

 *  _**iOSMQTT-Bluemix-IoT-NodeRED/iot-mqtt-for-ios-Images**_

-This folder contains a images which will be used here in the readme.
+This folder contains the images which will be used here in the readme.